 As of June 30, 2012, all of the Company's future contracts qualified for hedge accounting.
 The Company marks to market its open futures positions at the end of each period and records the net unrealized gain or loss during the period in derivative (gains) losses in the condensed consolidated statements of operations or in accumulated other comprehensive income in the condensed consolidated balance sheets in accordance with the Financial Accounting Standards Board's ("FASB") authoritative guidance.
 For the three month periods ended June 30, 2011 and 2012, the Company recorded unrealized gains of \$505 and \$1,251, respectively, in other comprehensive income (loss) related to its futures contracts.
 The Company recorded unrealized gains of \$1,213 and \$1,966 in other comprehensive income (loss) for the six month periods ended June 30, 2011 and 2012, respectively, related to its futures contracts.
 The liability of the Company's future contracts at June 30, 2012 was \$293, which is included in accrued liabilities in the Company's consolidated balance sheet.
 Of the \$2,858 liability for the Company's futures contracts at June 30, 2011, \$2,715 is included in accrued liabilities for the short-term amount, and \$143 is included in other long-term liabilities for the long-term amount in the Company's condensed consolidated balance sheet.
-The Company's ineffectiveness related to its futures contracts that were settled during the respective periods.
-For the six months ended June 30, 2011 and 2012, the Company recognized a loss of approximately \$680 and \$1,196, respectively, in cost of sales in the accompany recognized a loss of \$1,431 and \$2,303, respectively, in cost of sales in the accompany recognized a loss of \$1,431 and \$2,303, respectively, in cost of sales in the accompany recognized a loss of \$1,431 and \$2,303, respectively, in cost of sales in the accompany recognized a loss of \$1,431 and \$2,303, respectively, in cost of sales in the accompany recognized a loss of \$1,431 and \$2,303, respectively, in cost of sales in the
+The Company's ineffectiveness related to its futures contracts during the three and six month periods ended June 30, 2011 and 2012 was insignificant.
+For the three months ended June 30, 2011 and 2012, the Company recognized a loss of approximately \$680 and \$1,196, respectively, in cost of sales in the accompanying condensed consolidated statements of operations related to its futures contracts that were settled during the respective periods.
+For the six months ended June 30, 2011 and 2012, the Company recognized a loss of \$1,431 and \$2,303, respectively, in cost of sales in the accompanying condensed consolidated to its futures contracts that were settled during the respective periods.